vfmd/vfmd-spec/spec/for_implementers.md

     _block-element start line_ matches the _ordered list starter
     pattern_ (i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`)
     then the block-element is of type **ordered list**.
-The length of the matching substring for the first (i.e. inner) paranthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.
+The length of the matching substring for the first (i.e. inner) parenthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.